Vuzix: Heavy Stock Promotion, Ongoing SEC Inquiry, Stagnant IP, Overhyped CES Awards And Ugly Financials

 One of the key points that lends apparent credence to Vuzix's technology is the validation earned through numerous awards at the CES conference.
 The Consumer Technology Association is the owner and operator of the CES showcase, an annual event spotlighting innovative consumer technology.
 Every year at CES, companies enter their products into the Innovation Award contest aiming to win industry recognition.
 Entries are submitted to 28 award categories and the highest rated product or technology in each category is awarded the "Best of Innovation" title.

 Vuzix ostensibly performs extremely well at the CES competitions, which it has repeatedly noted in press releases and its SEC filings.
-Examples include a November 2016 press release by the company announcing "Vuzix Awarded Four CES 2017 Innovation Awards for its Upcoming Blade 3000 Smart Sunglasses".
-Similarly in November 2015, the company announced "Vuzix Awarded Eight CES 2016 Innovation Awards, Including 'Best of' in Gaming and Virtual Reality for iWear® Wireless Video Headphones".
+Examples include a November 2016 press release by the company announcing "Vuzix Awarded Four CES 2017 Innovation Awards for its Upcoming Blade 3000 Smart Sunglasses."
+Similarly in November 2015, the company announced "Vuzix Awarded Eight CES 2016 Innovation Awards, Including 'Best of' in Gaming and Virtual Reality for iWear® Wireless Video Headphones."

-Despite heavily promoting these awards, a closer look shows that for the most part rather than winning the coveted "Best Of…" category, Vuzix's products are usually deemed "honorees."
+Despite heavily promoting these awards, a closer look shows that for the most part rather than winning the coveted "Best of…" category, Vuzix's products are usually deemed "honorees."
 According to the CES website, an honoree simply denotes "a product or technology that scores above the threshold set for a specific category."

 The threshold doesn't seem particularly limiting.
 According to the contest rules, a product is qualified for entry as an honoree merely by paying entry fees and filling in all the sections of its online entry tool.
-In 2016 alone there were approximately 447 total honorees.
+In 2016 alone, there were approximately 447 total honorees.

 Vuzix seems to be hyping its "wins" while in most cases it is simply one of hundreds of honorees that are awarded participation trophies for paying the fee and satisfying basic minimum criteria.

-In one instance when Vuzix actually won the "Best Of" designation, it didn't seem able to translate the victory into meaningful product adoption.
-In January 2016 Vuzix won the "Best of" award in Gaming and Virutal Reality, but despite winning the accolade the company sold only $395,052 iWear sets that year.
+In one instance when Vuzix actually won the "Best of" designation, it didn't seem able to translate the victory into meaningful product adoption.
+In January 2016, Vuzix won the "Best of" award in gaming and virtual reality, but despite winning the accolade, the company sold only $395,052 iWear sets that year.
 Furthermore, per the company 10-K filed December 2016, Vuzix took an inventory write-down on its iWear product citing intense competition and pricing pressures:

 "The Company wrote down to net realizable value all of its component and finished goods inventory related to its iWear Video Headphones resulting from the decision in early 2017 to reduce the suggested retail selling price to a price below the cost.
 The total write down provision totaled $1,124,401…"

-(source: 10-K, pgs 31-40)
+(Source: 10-K, pgs 31-40)

-From the Amazon reviews of the iWear, none of the 9 Verified Purchaser reviews rated the product above 2 stars.
+From the Amazon reviews of the iWear, none of the nine Verified Purchaser reviews rated the product above 2 stars.
 The product garnered an overall rating of 2.5 stars across its 20 ratings.

 By Vuzix's account, it appears the product may not have actually been ready for full production despite entering iWear into the CES competition and ultimately winning.
-From the same filing we see that Vuzix took a hit on their manufacturing and overhead costs due to a need to rework the iWear manufacturing process mid-year:
+From the same filing, we see that Vuzix took a hit on its manufacturing and overhead costs due to a need to rework the iWear manufacturing process mid-year:

 "Manufacturing overhead costs rose primarily due to increased salaries and production labor costs of $198,862, with over half related to iWear rework costing."

-(source: 10-K, pgs.
+(Source: 10-K, pgs.
 31-40)

 Part of this award-winning flop might be explained by again examining the rules of the CES competition.
 The entry and judging process for the competition states that a product sample isn't even required, although judges may ask for one.
 We're unclear on the value of a contest that issues awards when judges aren't even required to test the very products they are judging.